 Homemade Harissa Paste

-This homemade harissa recipe is the ultimate chili paste with a mixture of chili peppers, oil and seasonings, including cumin, caraway, coriander and more.
+This homemade harissa paste recipe is the ultimate chili paste with a mixture of peppers, oil and seasonings, including cumin, caraway, coriander and more.
 Learn how to make it.

-Ever wonder how to make your own harissa chili paste at home?
+Ever wonder how to make your own Harissa Paste at home?
 Here you go.
-It’s a rather straightforward process, easy in my opinion, but if you don’t cook much, you’ll be doing a few things you’ve never done before, like rehydrating dried chili peppers and lightly toasting fresh seeds and grinding them.
+It’s a rather straightforward process, but if you don’t cook much, you’ll be doing a few things you’ve never done before, like rehydrating dried chili peppers and lightly toasting fresh seeds and grinding them.

 Not a big deal, pretty easy, just new maybe.
 Or not!

 What is Harissa?

 Harissa is a highly popular chili paste used in North African and Middle Eastern cuisine.
-The recipe varies by the region, so you will find variation after variation of harissa, depending on the local ingredients.
+The recipe varies by the region, so you will find variation after variation depending on the local ingredients.